 Built from the ground up around research

 If you want to encourage a behaviour, make it Easy, Attractive, Social and Timely (EAST).
-These four simple principles form a framework to help drive a change in behaviour.
+These four simple principles form a framework based on

 By integrating workplace cues in development activities, future memory retrieval is more likely.